benkeser/slapnap/slapnap_documentation.md

 To avoid possible naming conflicts and file overwrites in the mounted directory, __we recommend mounting an empty directory__ to store the output.

+Widows users need to [enable shared drives](https://docs.docker.com/docker-for-windows/troubleshoot/#volume-mounting-requires-shared-drives-for-linux-containers) by clicking  `Settings > Shared Drives` in the Docker Desktop Daemon and sharing the drive that contains `path/to/local/dir`.

 ### Viewing report in browser {#sec:viewreport}

 An alternative option to mounting local directories for viewing and downloading the report is to set the `view_port` option to `"TRUE"` and open a port to the container via the `-p` option in the `docker run` statement.
 In this case, rather than exiting upon completion of the analysis, the container will continuing to run and broadcast the compiled report to `localhost` at the specified port (see examples below).
 The report can be downloaded from the web browser directly in this way.